TinTranT/DessertClicker/README.md

 You need to know:
 - How to open, build, and run apps with Android Studio.
-- What an activity is, and how to create one in your app.
+- What is an activity, and how do you create one in your app?
-- What the activity's onCreate() method does, and the kind of operations that are performed in that method.
+- What does the activity's onCreate() method do, and what kind of operations are performed using that method?

 Getting Started
 ---------------

+1. Install Android Studio, if you don't already have it.
+2. Download the sample.
+3. Import the sample into Android Studio.
-1. Download and run the app.
+4. Build and run the sample.